2010–11 División de Honor de Rugby

 The 2010–11 División de Honor was the 44th season of the top flight of the Spanish domestic rugby union competitions since 1953, played between September 2010 and March 2011.
 CR La Vila, who were runners-up the previous season, won their first ever league championship after they finished top of the table by a single point.

+Competition format

+The season took place between September and March, with every team playing each other home and away for a total of 18 matches.
+Points were awarded according to the following: